CogComNeuroSci/PieterV_public/README.md

 *Learning to synchronize: Midfrontal theta dynamics during reversal learning.* in Journal of Neuroscience (2021). https://doi.org/10.1523/JNEUROSCI.1874-20.2020

+Data For this project can be found on: DOI 10.17605/OSF.IO/WT36F
 ___

 **conflict_synchrony** holds scripts for the study: